NG-NEST/ng-nest/lib/ng-nest/ui/pagination/examples/en_US/default/style/readme.md

 label: 'Style'
 ---

-- Use the `space` to set the spacing between the page number
+- use `space` spacing between to set the page number
-- Use `hiddenBorder` to hide the border
+- use `showBackground` to display the background color
-- Use `showTotal` to display / hide the total number
+- use `showTotal` to show/hide the total number
+- use `showEllipsis` to show/hide the first page
+- use `pageLinkSize` to control up to display the number of pages